 What it’s like on a movie set?
-The truth behind the glamour and glitz of Hollywood?
 The insider secrets!

 The machine gun swung around towards me.